nyx-project/vyhub-documentation/docs/guide/api.md

 # API

-Your VyHub instance comes with a fully fletched REST API.
+Your VyHub instance comes with a fully fetched REST API.

 The API is accessible under `https://api.vyhub.app/{instance_name}/v1`